paul-shannon/Demo/README.md

-add an R package to rpy2 jupyter docker image
+find out how to add an R package to rpy2 jupyter docker image